galluk/readme-genenerator/README.md

 #### ToDo

-Add functionality to copy the generated password.
+Add functionality to check user input as entered to make some input (e.g. Title) required data.

 ### Licence